dhansmair/flamingo-mini/README.md

 ```
 A complete example is provided in `examples/image_captioning.py`.

-### How can I use my own Language Model?
+### Training
+*work in progress*
+A core idea of Flamingo is to reuse existing language model and vision encoder.
+As such, their weights need to be frozen during flamingo training.
+Make sure requires_grad is set to False accordingly.
+FlamingoModel has a `freeze_lm()` method to set that for the language model.
+Note that in our implementation, this does not freeze the lm_head, as the embedding for the `<EOC>` token needs to be learned.

+### Using a different language model
 The FlamingoModel is implemented in such a way that no modification of the underlying language model's source code is necessary, so it should be relatively easy to extend the code to other models.
+However, some steps are required: Add a new `<EOC>` token to the vocabulary of tokenizer and language model. hf transformers offers a `resize_token_embeddings()` utility to adjust both the token embedding matrix and lm_head.
+FlamingoGPT2 and FlamingoOPT should give a good starting point.
+To inject the gated cross-attention layers, replace layers in the lm with wrappers using the `_init_layers()` method.

-An incomplete UML diagram of this repository:
+A high level overview of this repository:

 ```mermaid
 classDiagram